Introduction

 )

-For simple properties, it is possible to use strings as a parameter instead of functions.
+For simple properties, it’s possible to use strings as a parameter instead of functions.
 This is a shorthand notation for properties that exist within the feature properties.
 The example below uses short-hand strings instead of functions wherever possible to achieve the same result as Program: Setting up a symbology painter to paint bodies and labels of military icons and tactical graphics..

 Customizing the styling of a label